Breastfeeding Your Baby

 Milk let-down and engorgement can feel uncomfortable, but breastfeeding should not be painful.
 If you develop breast problems whilst breastfeeding, this may be because you have a blocked duct or are developing mastitis.
 You need to try to identify the problem, and could speak with your doctor, midwife, health visitor or breastfeeding counsellor.

 For difficult or persistent latch-on problems and nipple pain, the temporary use of a nipple shield can be helpful.
 Made of soft silicone thin enough not to block nipple stimulation, a nipple shield is worn during breastfeeding.
-Holes at the tip allow milk to flow to the baby.
+Holes at the tip allow milk to flow to your baby.
 Nipple shields can be helpful in:

 - Persuading a baby who has had bottles and refuses the breast to feed, as the nipple shield feels similar to a bottle nipple.